ViscousPot/vocode_example-plugin/README.md

 ## Overview
 **Example Plugin** is a boilerplate plugin designed for developers.
 By default, this plugin displays a popup message to the user whenever they perform a predefined operation.
 Developers can use this template to implement their own logic while maintaining a consistent structure.

-## Features
-- **Target File Path**: Select the file where the text will be inserted.
-- **Text Formatting**: Define a prefix and suffix for the text to be written.
-- **Search String**: Specify a string in the target file where the insertion will occur.
-- **Edit Offset**: Set the offset from the found string where the text will be inserted.

 ## Installation
 **Example Plugin** is a `Vocode Community Plugin`